Every time you buy a book, an angel gets its wings.

 Valencia and Valentine

-A debt collector with crippling OCD and a lonely, elderly woman—at first they don't seem to have much in common, but few things in life are what they first appear to be.
+A story about a debt collector with crippling OCD and a lonely, elderly woman—at first they don't seem to have much in common, but few things in life are what they first appear to be.

 “Despite themes of loneliness, loss, and mental illness, Krause manages to infuse her tale with charm and gentle humor.” —Booklist